generate/generate/docs/generators.md

 ### Tasks and generators

-1. When both a task and an generator have the same name _on the same instance_, Generate will always try to run the task first (this is unlikely to happen unless you intend for it to - there are [reasons to do this](#naming-tips))
+1. When both a task and a generator have the same name _on the same instance_, Generate will always try to run the task first (this is unlikely to happen unless you intend for it to - there are [reasons to do this](#naming-tips))

 ### Naming tips